beave/pam_obc/README.md

 _verify_ pam_obc is working properly.
 In the past,  I've had to play with /etc/pam.d/{filename} to get pam_obc to function properly.

+If you're looking to use pam_obc with sshd, make sure that in your sshd_conf has this line: "ChallengeResponseAuthentication yes"

 EXAMPLE 1:  Challenge at the console.
 -------------------------------------